 Continuous Query Overview

-Continuous Query is provided by NCache for runtime monitoring and sharing of data related to an observable data set.
+NCache provides Continuous Query for the runtime monitoring and sharing of data related to observable data sets.
 This allows applications to be notified of all changes that occur within the queried result set in the cache.

 For example, a stock exchange web application has many clients interested in the stock values of the companies they have shares in.
-Such an application needs to reflect very frequent change in its view as stock values change rapidly for any company.
-Here, continuous queries come in handy as instead of showing stock values of all companies, you can query the cache for only the specific companies the clients are interested in.
-Hence, whenever the result set will be modified, the client will be notified about it and the client view will be updated with the latest stock values.
+Such an application needs to reflect the very frequent change in its view as stock values change rapidly for any company.
+Here, Continuous Queries come in handy, as instead of showing stock values of all the companies, you can query the cache for only the specific companies the clients are interested in.
+Hence, whenever the result set is modified, the client will be notified about it and the client view will be updated with the latest stock values.

-Changes in result set of a query can be triggered by the following operations:
+Changes in the result set of a query can be triggered by the following operations:

-Update: Updating any existing cache item but it remains in query result set.
+Update: Updating any existing cache item but it remains in the query result set.

-Remove: Removing item from cache or updating any existing cached item such that it causes item removal from query result set.
-Items can also be removed due to expiration, eviction, dependency change or explicit API removal.
+Remove: Removing an item from the cache or updating any existing cached item such that it causes item removal from the query result set.
+Items can also be removed due to expiration, eviction, dependency change, or explicit API removal.